iamdavidmichaelmoore/true-crime-documentaries/README.md

 # TrueCrime

-This application will prove a list of true crime documentary films and television shows arranged by category.
+This application will provide a list of true crime documentary films and television shows arranged by category.

 ## Installation